theguyonthesky/SHA256-PasswordCracker/README.md

 # Tools and Technologies Used
 Python – Main programming language.

-`pwntools` – A powerful library for interacting with cryptographic functions, such as hashing (specifically sha256sum and sha256sumhex for this script).
+`pwntools` – Handles cryptographic funcions like hashing.

 `sys` – Used for argument handling.